The background field method and critical vector models: Review of the model

 The integral over $x_4$ in the first line can be carried out through the use of the star-triangle relation (\ref{uniqueness scalar}).~\footnote{The integral actually suffers from a power law divergence.
 However, such divergences depend on the choice of regularization scheme.
 For instance, they are absent within dimensional regularization.
 Therefore, we ignore them in what follows.
 Indeed, a similar remark applies to the integral identities, such as the propagator merging relation and the star-triangle relation.
 On the other hand, in general these relations are singular if the integral has a logarithmic divergence.} We get,

 Naively, this vertex is conformally invariant, regardless of the value of $g_6$.
 However, this is deceptive, since it exhibits a logarithmic UV divergence when the three fields $\bar\rho(x)$ collide.
 This results in a non-trivial RG flow for $g_6$.
 To derive the associated beta function, it is sufficient to set all the fields to be at the same point $x_1$.
-Using the propagator merging relation (\ref{propagator merging relation}) to integrate over $x_2$, and introducing both a UV cut-off $\mu_0$ and an IR cut-off $\mu$ to regularize the integral over $x_3$ yields,
+Using the propagator merging relation (\ref{propagator merging relation}) to integrate over $x_2$, and introducing both a UV cut-off $\mu_0$ and an IR cut-off $\mu$ to regularize the integral over $x_3$ yields, \footnote{We use UV/IR terminology in the Wilsonian sense.
+More specifically, the coupling $g_6$ of the original action (\ref{3d action in terms of aux fields}) is defined at a certain (UV) scale $\mu_0$.
+It is denoted by $g_6(\mu_0)$ in (\ref{V3 1 over N divergence}) and (\ref{g6 flow}).
+We are interested in finding the value of $g_6(\mu)$ at a lower (IR) scale $\mu$.
+If the theory is conformal, it looks the same at all scales, and there is no difference between the couplings.
+Unless $g_6=192$, this is not the case in the $\phi^6$ model.

+Indeed, the $\phi^6 \sim \rho^3$ interaction in (\ref{3d action in terms of aux fields}) accumulates correction (\ref{V3 1 over N divergence}) at a lower (IR) scale $\mu$.
+This correction vanishes when $\mu=\mu_0$.
+Setting $\bar\rho$ to a constant value (zero mode) in (\ref{V3 1 over N}) and evaluating the integrals over a shell $\mu_0^{-1}\lesssim |x| \lesssim \mu^{-1}$ is an alternative way of deriving (\ref{V3 1 over N divergence}).
+This is enough to get the RG flow of $g_6$, because the sextic interaction contributes to the effective potential.}

 where ellipsis encode finite terms.

 Combining this result with the leading order cubic vertex, we deduce the following RG flow equation for the coupling,

 Equivalently, the beta function is,